Neuroimmunology

 Depending on duration of ataxia |

-It is uncertain how to prevent the risk of autoimmune damage towards the cerebellum.
-If it can be done it is best to intervene during the restorable stage using combinations of immunotherapies.
-In cases of gluten ataxia, there is evidence to suggest to gastroenterologists that patients with Coeliac disease already have evidence of cerebellar dysfunction even if they do not necessarily complain of ataxia.
-In this situation, the introduction of strict gluten-free diet will help prevent the development of overt ataxia (43).
-Screening for the presence of gluten sensitivity–related antibodies in healthy individuals may prove to be one way of preventing the future development of gluten ataxia.
+It is uncertain how to prevent the risk of autoimmune damage to the cerebellum.
+If possible, it is best to intervene during the restorable stage using combinations of immunotherapies.
+In cases of gluten ataxia, there is evidence to suggest to gastroenterologists that patients with Coeliac disease already have evidence of cerebellar dysfunction, even if they do not necessarily complain of ataxia.
+In this situation, the introduction of a strict gluten-free diet will help prevent the development of overt ataxia (23).
+Screening for the presence of gluten sensitivity–related antibodies in healthy individuals may help prevent the future development of gluten ataxia.

 Immune-mediated cerebellar ataxias have diverse etiologies.
 Here we review detailed clinical features and discuss differential diagnosis (Table 1).